Partner, Head of Abuse Claims

 When children are taken into care by the local authority they may be placed into foster care, this can be on a short or long term basis and some children may have more than one foster placement over the course of their time in local authority care.

-If you experienced neglect or abuse (physical or sexual) when you were in foster care we can help you make a claim for compensation against the local authority responsible for the selection and monitoring of the foster carer.
+If you experienced neglect or abuse (physical or sexual) whilst in foster care we can help you make a claim for compensation against the local authority responsible for the selection and monitoring of the foster carer.
 If the foster care arrangement was made through a private fostering agency, a claim could be made against them.
 It may also be possible to bring a claim directly against the foster carer who neglected or abused you.

 Our friendly and approachable team have years of experience in dealing with the most complex abuse cases, and we work hard for fair and just outcomes.